 In a period which saw the team achieve 22 consecutive wins at Twickenham, 14 consecutive victories home & away against New Zealand, Australia and South Africa, 3 Six Nations Championship wins including a Grand Slam in 2003 and becoming the world’s number one ranked team in 2002 – we were able to culminate it all by winning the 2003 Rugby World Cup in Australia.
 I could not be more proud of the players and coaches’ determination, will and attitude in pursing this achievement.

 Having led the British & Irish Lions to New Zealand and joined Southampton FC as Director of Football, in 2006 I was delighted to accept the role of Team GB's Director of Sport in 2006.
 The role saw me work with the team's key stakeholders in the build up to our Home Games.
 Through this role in Beijing, Vancouver and London I was lucky enough to work with some remarkable athletes and coaches in achieving Team GB's most successful Olympic Games to date.

-As Chief Executive of Captured and my role on the IOC's Entourage Commission I hope to continue supporting athletes' and coaches' development.
+As Founder and Chairman of Captured and through my role on the IOC's Entourage Commission I hope to continue supporting athletes' and coaches' development.
 I'm also enjoying the opportunity to work more closely with corporate partners through speaking and consultancy opportunities.
 In 2013 I have also joined the Daily Mail's sports team and work with Sky Sports & BBC Sports across their rugby coverage which keeps me close to the game I love as the England 2015 World Cup approaches.

 'Capture the opportunity to become a better coach'.
 Captured allows 24 hour engagement between coach and athlete, creating more time for personal development and providing greater opportunity for you both to succeed.
 Inspire ownership in knowledge, practice and personal evaluation.